aishwaryaganesan/public-amazon-crawler/readme.md

 Then the program spins up the number of threads defined in `settings.max_threads` and each one of those threads pops a listing URL from the queue, makes a request to it and then stores the (usually) 10-12 products it finds on the listing page.
 It also looks for the "next page" URL and puts that in the queue.

-### Restarting the crawler
-If you're restarting the crawler and don't want it to go back to the beginning, you can simply run it with

-    python crawler.py

-This will skip the step of populating the URL queue with subcategory links, and assumes that there are already URLs stored in redis from a previous instance of the crawler.

-This is convenient for making updates to crawler or parsing logic that only affect a few pages, without going back to the beginning and redoing all of your previous crawling work.

 ### Piping Output to a Logfile
 If you'd like to redirect the logging output into a logfile for later analysis, run the crawler with:
     python crawler.py [start] > /var/log/crawler.log

 ## Known Limitations